TygroTheProgrammer/BiZZDesign-Mass-Update/README.md

 - Ensure your `.env` file is correctly configured before running the script.
 - The script uses the `requests` library for API calls and `jmespath` for JSON parsing.

-If you have any questions or need assistance, feel free to reach out to the project team.
-We're here to help!

 ---

 Thank you for using the Mass Update Script.
 We hope it simplifies your data management tasks!